Plumas Lake Elementary School District

 The PLESD School Board has always believed to ask the community for what it needs.
 Through the survey and input processes it became very clear that the community wants 1) a fourth school site, 2) to keep construction costs lower, and 3) keep taxpayer costs lower.
 To do this we need to begin construction as soon as possible.
 As we have seen 30% growth in construction costs over the last two years.
 PLESD could have chosen to put one bond on the ballot at a time, one in March 2024, November 2024 and June of 2026.
 But this in the end would increase the costs of construction and therefore the cost to the taxpayers.
 Most likely this plan would have meant needing a 4th and possibly 5th bond.

-Over the past year, PLESD engaged in a community input process that asked the question, “How does Plumas Lake want to solve the overcrowding issue that faces our school district due to the tremendous growth in the community?”
+Since November 2022, PLESD engaged in a community input process that asked the question, “How does Plumas Lake want to solve the overcrowding issue that faces our school district due to the tremendous growth in the community?”
 Plumas Lake responded by engaging in multiple community surveys, community meetings, Board Meetings, and input sessions.

 Some main conclusions can be drawn from all of this input: